Ezio Bonifacio Group

 - Identify the mechanisms of autoreactive T effector and T regulatory expansion in man that can be harnessed to maintain or re-instate self-immune tolerance.

-- Markers of autoimmunity for the early identification of infants and children who will develop type 1 diabetes.
+- Define new markers of autoimmunity for the early identification of infants and children who will develop type 1 diabetes.

-- Clinical primary antigen-specific prevention trials in genetically susceptible infants.
+- Clinical primary prevention trials in genetically susceptible infants

 Methodological and Technical Expertise

 - FACS analysis and cell sorting